juji-io/site/blog/q-a-dashboard.md

   - chatbot
   - FAQ chatbot
   - Q&A chatbot
+  - chatbot performance
 image: /assets/uploads/pulse-trace-163708_1280.jpg
 credit: Pixabay
 ---
-The ability for a chatbot to answer user questions is highly desirable.
-Previously, I talked about how to create a Q&A chatbot in a few minutes to [answer users' free-text questions](https://juji.io/blog/building-a-smart-chatbot-in-a-few-minutes-to-answer-free-text-questions/) as well as [handle multi-turn Q&As](https://juji.io/blog/how-to-make-your-chatbot-to-answer-non-trivial-questions/), all without coding.
-Because no chatbot is perfect, I also mentioned how to teach a chatbot better [handle unknown user questions](https://juji.io/blog/question-recommendation/) and improve customer satisfaction.
+Since one of the most popular chatbot uses is to **automate customer service**, a chatbot's abilities to answer user questions is directly related to brand image and customer satisfaction.
+Previously, I talked about how to create a Q&A chatbot in a few minutes to [answer users' free-text questions](https://juji.io/blog/building-a-smart-chatbot-in-a-few-minutes-to-answer-free-text-questions/) and [handle complex, multi-turn Q&As](https://juji.io/blog/how-to-make-your-chatbot-to-answer-non-trivial-questions/), all without coding.
+Because no chatbot is perfect, I also mentioned how to teach a chatbot [handle unknown user questions](https://juji.io/blog/question-recommendation/) and further improve customer satisfaction.

-Now that you have built a very capable Q&A chatbot, you may want to know how your chatbot performs by getting answers to the following questions:
+But how do we know the performance of a Q&A chatbot?
+For example, we want to know the "goodness" of a chatbot by asking:

 1. What are the questions the chatbot has answered?
+How many of them?
 2. What are the questions the chatbot cannot answer?
 How many of them?
-3. Among the unanswered questions, how frequently do user ask these questions?
+3. Among the unanswered questions, how frequently do users ask these questions?
 4. How are these unanswered questions related to each other?

-Obviously, answers to the above questions can provide chatbot owners or admins valuable insights to improve a chatbot, e.g., improving a chatbot to answer the unanswered questions.
-Unfortunately, few chatbot platforms provide such insights, which makes a chatbot owner/admin unaware of a chatbot's Q&A performance, let alone helps improving its Q&A capabilities.
+Obviously, answers to the above questions can provide chatbot owners or admins valuable insights to improve a chatbot, e.g., improving a chatbot to address the most frequently asked, unanswered questions  Unfortunately, few chatbot platforms provide such insights, which makes a chatbot owner/admin unaware of a Q&A chatbot's performance, let alone helps improving its Q&A capabilities.

 To help chatbot owners improve a Q&A chatbot easily and quickly, the Juji platform provides built-in Q&A monitoring facility to inform chatbot owners of their chatbot Q&A performance.